Spicy Korean Chicken Stew (Dak Dori Tang or Dak Bokkeumtang)

 • Cook.
 Heat pot to medium high heat and bring to boil.
 Lower heat, cover with a lid, and simmer on low until chicken is cooked through and tender, about 25-30 minutes.
 Keep an eye on the chicken, and scrape the bottom with a spatula from time to time, as the bottom can burn.

 • Add potatoes and carrots.
-Remove lid and add potatoes and carrots.
+Remove lid and add potatoes and carrots, if using.
 Using a spoon, mix the potatoes into the braising liquid so that the potatoes are mostly submerged.
 Cover and simmer until potatoes are soft, about 10 more minutes.

 • Reduce sauce.
 Remove lid and check the braising liquid.
 If it looks watery, simmer with the lid off for a few more minutes until thickened.
 If it looks too thick, add a little water (2-4 Tbsp).
 The consistency should be similar to a thick gravy.